 On Campus students, whose registration fees are not covered by a third party organisation, must pay the CVEC student tax (90€).
 In addition, students who are not yet registered for social security can register online for student social security on the Ameli website.
 European students will be required to provide the membership number on their European Health Insurance Card.

+Once admitted, you will be required to pay 10% of the programme fees for On-Campus students and 20% for Online Education in order to secure your enrolment (wire transfer, debit/credit card).
 This payment can only be refunded in case of exceptional circumstances for not enrolling the programme: visa not issued for international students or proven sudden change of financial situation.
 Any refund due to visa refusal is exempt if the refusal if due to financial reasons / insufficient funding.

 The tuition Fees are paid in 3 instalments, every two months in advance (w/exc. of the initial 10% (on-campus) or 20% (off-campus) down payment for securing your enrolment).